1. Why use animals at all?

 Animals are used in research in the University in two connected ways:

 - As examples of normal physiological systems.
 How are these controlled (down to the molecular level)?
 How do they respond to changes in the environment?
-In what ways can these control mechanisms become disrupted and how does this lead to disease?
+In what ways can these control mechanism become disrupted and how does this lead to disease?

 - As models of diseased or abnormal states.
 Can these be reversed, or at least slowed, by interventions that might form the basis of new treatments?